 Smart cities

-The main idea of smart cities is to have the most modern and responsive systems in place.
-Drones with AI technology can provide a much faster and more effective detection and reaction to issues within a building.
-They can also be used to observe road traffic and accidents and provide a quicker response to emergencies.
+The main idea of smart cities is to have the most modern and responsive system in place.
+Drones with AI technology can provide a much faster and more efficient detection and reaction to issues within a building.
+They can also be used to observe road traffic and accidents while also providing a quicker response to emergencies.
 Additionally, AI-controlled drones are helpful in urban management as they provide mapping and urban landscape design, which, in turn, allows architects and civil engineers to come up with the most practical plan layouts.

 Security and surveillance

-In the security and surveillance sectors, drone applications ensure remarkable results to get linked from far distances and provide data for immediate actions.
-AI-assisted drones have the ability to collect HD images and videos on a 24-hour basis, catch phone calls, determine license plate information, and track down GPS locations.
-Drones that are used as security cameras can even detect robbery or violence and, hence, increase levels of safety.
+Drone applications ensure remarkable results in the security and surveillance sectors as they get linked from far distances and provide data for immediate action.
+AI-assisted drones have the ability to collect HD images and videos on a 24-hour basis, catch phone calls, determine license plate information, and track down GPS locations, hence why drone data is of high value.
+Drones that are used as security cameras can be used for search and rescue missions and even detect robbery or violence, increasing the levels of safety.

 Key takeaways